uptrace/bunrouter/README.md

 The handler is a simple function with the prototype `func(w http.ResponseWriter, r *http.Request, params map[string]string)`.
 The params argument contains the parameters parsed from wildcards and catch-alls in the URL, as described below.
 This type is aliased as httptreemux.HandlerFunc.

 ### Using http.HandlerFunc
-Due to the inclusion of the [context](https://godoc.org/context) package as of Go 1.7, `httptreemux` now supports handlers of type [http.HandlerFunc](https://godoc.org/net/http#HandlerFunc):
+Due to the inclusion of the [context](https://godoc.org/context) package as of Go 1.7, `httptreemux` now supports handlers of type [http.HandlerFunc](https://godoc.org/net/http#HandlerFunc).
+There are two ways to enable this support.

+#### Adapting an Existing Router

+The `UsingContext` method will wrap the router or group in a new group at the same path, but adapted for use with `context` and `http.HandlerFunc`.

 ```go
 router := httptreemux.New()